 Both Tiriphala and honey have rookshata (dryness) as quality.
 If rookshata increases, vata dosha can increase.
 Therefore, to counter it, ghee which is snigdha (unctuous), is advised to consume.

 It is best to consume Triphala powder within four months.
-When consumed after four months, the effectiveness decreases, making it less effective and will not produce results as expected.
+This is because the effectiveness decreases when consumed after four months, making it less effective and will not produce results as expected.

 Uses and Benefits of Triphala